Mar 20, 2021

 Olympus E450 w 18-180mm f3.5-6.3 lens - ISO200, f5.6, 1/160 (Edited w FilmPack Kodak Kodachrome 64).

-DxO FilmPack is perfect for the photographer who uses jpegs and does basic editing.
-The DxO film profile adjustments are flexible enough to let them create a personal image look.
+DxO FilmPack is perfect for the photographer using jpegs with basic editing needs.
+The DxO film profile adjustments are flexible enough to let them have more personalized image results.

 It has a basic exposure panel with some adjustments plus curves.
-It also offers basic creative sliders plus the ability to simulate some lens filters.
+It also has basic creative sliders plus the ability to simulate some lens filters.
+Image editing can't be easier this this.

 Olympus E620 with 12-60mm f2.8-4 lens - IS=160, f4.5, 1/250 (Raw edited with PhotoLab 4 + Fuji Velvia 50).